openfun/kubic/README.md

 velero_s3_secret_access_key = YOUR_S3_SECRET_ACCESS_KEY
 ```

+**Set persistent volumes backup**

+We use the opt-in approach from Velero to backup persistent volumes (more information [here](https://velero.io/docs/main/file-system-backup/)).
+This means that you need to add the following annotation to your pods, when you want its PVC to be saved : `backup.velero.io/backup-volumes: <volumes_names>, ...`.
+This will backup the persistent volume claim and the persistent volume associated with it.

 **Manual backup**

 To backup the cluster, you need to create a backup file.
 This is done with the following command : `velero backup create BACKUP_NAME`.
 You can list your backups with `velero backup get`.

-**Schedule a backup**
+**Auto backup**

 To schedule a backup of your namespace, just refer to the template `common/Schedlule-template.yaml.template` and fill it with the correct values.
 Then apply it with `kubectl apply -f Schedlule-template.yaml`.

 **Restore from backup**

-To restore from a backup, run the following command, with *BACKUP_NAME* being the name of the backup you want to restore from : `velero restore --from-backup BACKUP_NAME`.
+To restore from a backup, run the following command, with *BACKUP_NAME* being the name of the backup you want to restore from : `velero restore create --from-backup BACKUP_NAME`.